CLIENT PROJECT

 - "It's very easy to spot the information you need!"

-Reflection & What I'd Do Differently Next Time
+Do Differently Next Time

-This project wasn't just about pixels and code; it was about using design to empower a community.
 It was a challenge to design this website as it was my first time doing it for an actual organization outside of my course projects.
-This experience fueled my passion for user advocacy and instilled the importance of design for social good - values I carry with me in every project I pursue.
+This experience fueled my passion for user advocacy and instilled the importance of design for social good — values I carry with me in every project I pursue.

-- Continuous iteration creates truly impactful products: Sometimes what you design can't be added exactly as it is in the development phase.
+- Continuous iteration creates truly impactful products: Sometimes, what you design can't be added exactly as it is in the development phase.
 The design might need to be re-adjusted at times and multiple design reviews during both design and implementation stages can help overcome these challenges.

 - Style guides can save your life: While making adjustments to the designs during one of the many review phases, I once again realized the importance of maintaining a style guide; having it set up beforehand made the adjustments later on quick, easy, and saved tons of time.

-- Test the Figma prototype instead of the Wix test site first: I first designed in Figma, did design reviews, and then performed the actual testing in Wix.
+- Test the Figma prototype instead of the Wix site first: I first designed in Figma, did design reviews, and then performed the actual testing in Wix.
 If I'd tested the Figma prototype beforehand, it could have saved time with fewer adjustments needed.